List of New England Patriots starting quarterbacks: History

-There have been 28 starting quarterbacks for the Patriots since their founding in 1960.
+There have been 30 starting quarterbacks for the Patriots since their founding in 1960.
 Babe Parilli was the franchise's first longtime starter, leading the Patriots to their only playoff berth and championship game appearance while a member of the American Football League (AFL).
 Following the AFL–NFL merger in 1970, Jim Plunkett was drafted by the Patriots first overall to become the starting quarterback, but an unsuccessful tenure resulted in him being traded after five seasons.
 Plunkett was succeeded by Steve Grogan, who served as the team's primary starter during the late 1970s and helped lead them to their first NFL playoff appearances.
 A series of injuries caused Grogan to lose his starting job by the 1980s, although he remained on the team until 1990.
 The Patriots lacked a steady quarterback for most of the 1980s, with five (including Grogan) starting in the 1987 season.
 First-round selection Tony Eason, the longest-tenured of the decade, contributed to the Patriots making their Super Bowl debut, but lasted only three seasons as the primary starter.

 In the 1990s, first overall pick Drew Bledsoe ended the Patriots' search for a quarterback by bringing the team to consistent playoff contention after five losing seasons.
 Bledsoe's success would be eclipsed the next decade when an injury caused him to be relieved by backup Tom Brady.
 As the franchise's longest-tenured quarterback from 2001 to 2019, Brady is credited with the Patriots dynasty that saw them set the records for Super Bowl appearances and wins.

-The Patriots' 2021 and 2022 starting quarterback is Mac Jones, who was named the starter at the beginning of his rookie season in 2021.
-However, due to injury early in the 2022 season (high ankle sprain) Bailey Zappe, a rookie, was named the starter.